kb-dk/doms-client/GuiArchitecture.md

 single scalar value to each element.
 Also problematic is that the property field of each element (ie the SDO Property associated with the corresponding DataObject) is assumed to be non-null.
 However for text-elements in mixed content the Property should be null.)

+### The "+" button

+When a user presses the "+" button to create a new sibling element for an existing element, this activates the create() method in the class SDOParsedXmlElement.
+This method essentially clones the current element as a sibling of itself, but with empty content.
+In particular, the new element uses the same concrete types as the element from which it is cloned, so there is never a problem with trying to create an element of abstract type.

 ## Doms -> SDO and SDO-DOC

-The parsing of the XML from DOMS into both SDO and SDO-DOC layers is a two-step process.
+The parsing of the XML from DOMS into both SDO and SDO-DOC layers is a two-step process which is carried out in the constructor to SDOParsedXmlDocumentImpl.
 First the XML Schema is parsed (using standard SDO API methods) to create a list of Types.
 This list is available as a field in the SDOParsedXmlDocumentImpl instance.

+The SDO and SDO-DOC trees are built in parallel as follows.
+First the actual XML datastream in parsed as an SDO tree using standard
+SDO API methods.
+This tree, of course, only contains those elements which are actually present in the datastream XML.
+For the GUI we need to create a tree containing the complete tree structure with empty placeholder elements for all the possible elements which could be added.
+To do this, we proceed as follows:

+1. Find the root element of the datastream XML and perform some sanity checks that it is an allowable root element for the schema.
+2. Create the SDOParsedXmlElementImpl representing the root element of the document.
+3. Iterate over every property defined for the type of this root element:

+     3.1  If the current property is simple (ie represents a leaf or leaves in the tree) create the leaf elements, taking their value from the original datastream XML if set.

+     3.2  If the current property is complex, recurse over all its defined properties in turn, adding new DataObject instances and
+     SDO-DOC elements for any properties which are not set in the datastream.

 ## SDO-DOC -> SDO